tandrewnichols/n-install-missing/README.md

 # n-install-missing

-Given a list of node versions, install any not currently installed using n
+Given a list of node versions, install any not currently installed using n.

 ## Installation